Russia's Gazprom says can exempt rebel-held areas from Ukraine gas contract

 When asked if Russia in theory would be ready to supply gas to east Ukraine free of charge, Kremlin spokesman Dmitry Peskov said: "I can not speak of supplies now.
 But of course, these issues would be urgently considered if needed."

-Europe received around 147 billion cubic metres of Russian gas last year - or around a third of its total needs - with roughly 40 percent shipped via Ukraine.
+Europe received around 147 billion cubic meters of Russian gas last year - or around a third of its total needs - with roughly 40 percent shipped via Ukraine.

-The Gazprom spokesman said that Ukraine had only 206 million cubic metres left for which Kiev had already paid.
+The Gazprom spokesman said that Ukraine had only 206 million cubic meters left for which Kiev had already paid.

 "With the current level of supplies, prepayments will be enough only up till the end of the week.
 If Kiev doesn't make new payments, we, naturally, won't be able to continue supplying Ukraine with gas," he said.